Honorary Consulate of Georgia in Luxembourg

 For experienced private pilots flying ULM and GA aircraft across Europe

-A personal initiative by Peter Sodermans (Luxembourg)
+A personal initiative co-ordinated by Peter Sodermans (Luxembourg)

 Supported by AOPA Luxembourg & AOPA Türkiye